Will Office Space Really Change That Much?

 We’re breaking down the future (and current state) of office into time frames to make the subject easier to digest.
 Without any further adieu, here’s what we think the future looks like for office leasing.

 The next 3 months look pretty ghastly for office space.
 We fully expect vacancy rates to balloon significantly as a glut of business closures drive both direct and sublease occupancy down significantly.
 Right now, businesses are concerned with being sued over opening their offices and the potential for someone getting sick.
 This liability (founded or not) is keeping some doors closed.

 So what happens short term?
 We expect companies to reduce their footprints but NOT due to health regulations or spacing, rather, due to the economic effects of the current environment.
 Layoffs have affected 36M people in this country and we don’t expect all of those jobs to come back.
 It will take time for those jobs to be needed, filled and subsequently drive space demand.

-Leasing volumes will continue to be very weak in the short term, pricing will commensurately fall in almost every market and Landlords will need to get competitive to capture any deals that are floating around.
+Deal volumes will continue to be weak in the short term, pricing will fall and Landlords will need to get competitive to capture any deals that are floating around the market.
 Tenants will rule the roost short-term especially if they are in a position to lease space.

 - Businesses will need less space because they have let go of so many people